cesarmarinhorj/rust-makefile/README.md

 ## Change executable name in Makefile

 The first line in Make file is the binary name generated after "build" target.
 Change this value to the right project name.
+Change it again in last line.

 ## Todo